 What if my QuickPass has green or black spots?

-The good news is mold development does not have any impact on the testing results and is not a response to contaminated water in your waterlines!
-If there are no red dots on the paddle, even if there is mold growth, your QuickPass test would be a pass.
+However, the good news is mold development does not have any impact on the testing results and is not a response to contaminated waterlines.
+If there are no red dots on the paddle, even if there is mold growth, your QuickPass test result would be considered passing.